brunfelipe/brunfelipe/README.md

 - 👋 Hi, I’m @brunfelipe
-- 👀 I’m a Physics PhD student
+- 👀 I’m a Physics PhD student in Quantum Fields.
-- 🌱 I’m currently learning Python for data science
+- 🌱 I’m currently learning Python for data science and beyond.

 <!---